 MemoryDB uses Redis Access Control Lists (ACLs) to control both authentication and authorization for your cluster.
 ACLs enable you to define different permissions for different users in the same cluster.

-Note: ACK for Amazon MemoryDB is available as a developer preview and is not recommended for production use.
+Note: ACK for Amazon MemoryDB is now generally available.
 Send us your feedback on our Github page.

 Amazon MemoryDB for Redis enables machine learning (ML) and generative artificial intelligence (AI) models to work with data stored in Amazon MemoryDB in real-time and without moving your data.
 With Amazon MemoryDB, you can store, search, index, and query vector embeddings within Redis data structures.

 Vectors are numerical representations of unstructured data, such as text, images, and video, created from ML models that help capture the semantic meaning of the underlying data.
 You can store vector embeddings from ML and AI models, such as those from Amazon Bedrock and Amazon SageMaker in your Amazon MemoryDB database.
 Read our documentation to learn more about vector search on Amazon MemoryDB.

 With the preview of vector search for MemoryDB, you can store millions of vector embeddings and perform tens of thousands queries per second (QPS) at greater than 99% recall with single-digit millisecond vector search and update latencies.